Skip to main content

 Preview your email with real data from your database, then click Publish.

-Prompting Bolt.new to work with Dreamlit
+How does Bolt.new work with Dreamlit?

 Dreamlit triggers emails based on database changes.
 When prompting Bolt.new, focus on getting data into your database.
 Dreamlit handles the rest.
 Good prompts for Bolt.new: